rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-mapper.md

 ## Setting up Task mapper

 We just extended our task relation with a method for the index view.
-The data return from this method is an array of hashes -- the most basic representation of data in ROM.
+The data returned from this method is an array of hashes -- the most basic representation of data in ROM.

 These hashes may be all you need but, more often than not, you'll want to use a